 ….It is the Holy Spirit, this dynamic of transcendence in the human heart, that reveals Jesus in the hearts of his disciples.
 It reveals Jesus, human and divine, as an answer to all our human longing, searching, and restlessness.
 This revealing happens because the Holy Spirit is a communion of Jesus as Son of God, and God as Father (or source) of all being.
 This communion that is the Holy Spirit is Jesus Christ alive and active in human beings as the Human Being of God.

 (This is an extract from the book Hold The Rope, Carry Your Cross: Christianity and the Ten Bull Pictures of Zen.
-The book is now available for pre-order here).
+The book is available to order here).

 Text copyright Andrew McAlister, 2021.